 Our trains are made up of many individual components, many of which are unique.
 It often takes a lot of time and materials to keep small quantities of them available.
 We have found a solution to this in 3D printing, which enables us to work more efficiently and with fewer resources.

 In this computer-based procedure, the original component is first measured or scanned and then converted to digital data.
 The part is built up layer by layer, of either plastic or metal.

 A powder-fed process is normally employed for small components with finer structures.
 The powder is melted on at the desired sites, layer by layer, using a laser beam.
 This process is repeated hundreds or thousands of times depending on the size of the component.
 Alternatively, for larger and coarser structures, metallic wire or plastic is melted and applied.

-3D printing means we can produce components exactly when they are needed – and in next to no time.
+But 3D printing offers even more environmental benefits.
+We can produce components exactly when they are needed – and in next to no time.
 This allows us to avoid long waiting times and to get our trains back on the tracks faster.
 We can use 3D printing to replace components that are no longer available, thus extending the life cycle of our assets.